 The area is full of history and is recognized as being the site of many historic battlegrounds between Indian tribes and the white man.
 Among those sites are the Bates Battle site, an engagement in which the Arapahoe were defeated by a coalition composed of US troops and the Shoshone.
 At the Dull Knife site, Dull Knife and Wild Hog were defeated leaving the Big Horn Mountains under the control of the white man.
 Located a few miles south of Ten Sleep is the famous site of the Spring Creek Raid (on the Red Reflet Ranch).
 Here, cattle ranchers and sheep herders fought a bloody battle over grazing rights.
 The 1909 event brought the Rule of Law to the Big Horn Basin and Wyoming, so justice prevailed over the three "S" rule ...
 Shoot - Shovel - and Shut Up!

-Scenic wonders such as mountain ranges, canyons, pure mountain streams, and lakes are everywhere.
-To the southwest of Ten Sleep, Castle Gardens presents unusual stone caricatures of animals, castles and other objects of interest, many of which can be climbed and all offer great photographic moments.
+Scenic wonders such as mountain ranges, canyons, pure mountain streams and lakes are everywhere.
+To the southwest of Ten Sleep, Castle Gardens, a public recreational area presents unusual stone caricatures of animals, castles and other objects of interest, many of which can be climbed and all offer great photographic moments.

 Worland was founded in 1906 on the west side of the Big Horn River.
 However, as the railroad moved into the area, tracks were laid to the east of the river.
 The town’s founders, eager to benefit from the railroad, agreed a move was necessary.
 During the winter, town residents slid their homes, businesses and belongings across the frozen Big Horn River and relocated at the town’s present site.